JuliaPackageMirrors/NumFormat.jl/README.md

 # NumFormat

 A way to get around the limitation that `@sprintf` has to take a literal string argument.
-It also add commas separator (thousands).
+It also add functionality such as commas separator (thousands), parenthesis for negatives, stripping trailing zeros.

 ## Usage and Implementation